Destinations

 Okayama is home to some of the most unique festivals in the entire country.

 In August the annual “Uraja Odori” festival is held across the entire city.
 Dance teams perform from Okayama castle all the way to Okayama Station and Aeon Mall (even going through the streets!)
 This festival is the true heart and soul of Okayama, and residents take great pride in it.
-The fun of the festival almost makes you forget about the scorching August heat - almost.
-Food stalls selling cold beer and ice cream are scattered around the downtown area and near performance venues to help prevent heat stroke.

 See local content creator Q2 Japan’s thorough video on Uraja here.